LII41333733/jackedWithReact/README.md

 ## NOTE

-About 75% through completion is when I realized that my browzer zoom was not set to 100% and thus all the CSS is skewed to that incorrect setting, so please adjust your browser zoom to around 80% which would be optimal for use on this app.
+About 75% through completion is when I realized that my browser zoom was not set to 100% and thus all the CSS is skewed to that incorrect setting, so please adjust your browser zoom to around 80% which would be optimal for use on this app.
 Will optomize the settings in the near future.